FriendsOfREDAXO/for_sa11y/README.md

 FOR sa11y adds ["Sa11y"](https://sa11y.netlify.app) to the REDAXO frontend, when a user is logged in.

-Sa11y visually highlights content issues at the source with a simple tooltip on how to fix them.
+Sa11y visually highlights accessibilty content issues at the source with a simple tooltip on how to fix them.

 HowTo: